Snaacky/thewiki/docs/guides/playback.md

 While subtitles will show up on most TVs/media players, the typesetting or overlapping dialogue can sometimes be broken when using certain applications. *This is especially a problem with fansubs, where typesetting is used extensively in various areas (e.g. text on a sign, moving scenes).*

 !!!
-Most TVs will have difficulty showing `.ass` subtitles. *You should use an external box, such as Apple TV, Fire TV, or NVIDIA Shield.*
+Most TVs will have difficulty showing `.ass` subtitles. *You should use an external box, such as Amazon Fire TV, Apple TV, or NVIDIA SHIELD.*
 !!!